fraiaperezrayonforsman-cloud/Software-Construction/README.md

 attributes and functions in the Connect class are accessible by their child classes and whether they are inheriting the attributes correctly.

 Since the test functions are generalizable we test all three subclasses through all three tests, thus assuring robustness across subclasses.
-The subclass Light is also tested in the 3rd test expecting the it to fail, given that it doesn't inherit from the Connect parent class.
+The subclass Light is also tested in the 3rd test expecting it to fail, given that it doesn't inherit from the Connect parent class.

 Furthermore, we make sure that only test named global variables are called by adding a callable condition to the run_test function.
 Only test named functions are called and other test named variables are left out.

 Additionally, we add a --select command to be able to filter tests by subclasses.

+## Prompts Used for Troubleshooting
+My --select argument is not selecting all new instances of the selected subclass.
+Give me some ideas on what could have gone wrong.
+SyntaxError : f-string: unmatched '[', show me some examples on how to fix this?
+I'm getting a Key Error and my subclasses with two parents are not inheriting from the second parent Class.
+How would you address this problem?

 ## Authors
 Julie Truc Dao